 How to serve Bulgur:

 At my house, this bulgur pilaf is served with a vegetable salad or with a cucumber yogurt mint salad as pictured.
-You can even just serve it with plain yogurt and it'll be so good!
+You can even just serve it with plain yogurt and persian chicken kabobs.
 Another way to serve it is in place of rice with dishes like fasolia (white bean stew) or okra stew.
 When serving it in place of rice, I typically cook it plain, without the chickpeas and tomato.

 For more grain and rice recipes, check out: